ANNUAL DEN ROOFTOP PARTY

 - Where do I check in?

-- What kind of music do you play?
+- What kind of music will you play?

-- We plan to play the light jazz.
+- We plan to have a live band playing light jazz.

 - Who is the organizer of this event?